atesagaoglu/pasym/README.md

 ./pasym
 ```

-By defautl, pasym reads the file `manifest.pasym`.
+By default, pasym reads the file `manifest.pasym`.
 You can provide a custom path as an argument.

 ``` console
 ./pasym [manifest_file] [options...]